saucelabs/sauce-docs/docs/mobile-apps/features/device-vitals.md

 ## Accessing Device Vitals Metrics

-The Device Vitals recording will be included in the test results page:
+You can access Device Vitals metrics from the Test Results page:
 <br/><img src={useBaseUrl('img/mobile-apps/DEvice-Vitals-screenshot-2.png')} alt="Mobile app settings navigation" width="200"/>

 You will be able to compare your results and analyze the app performance: